simitomorrow/GENCG/Day 03.md

 Today's topic was about visualising the passing of time - an abstract form of a clock if you will.
 My mind immediatly ran to an idea I had to scrap yesterday because a lack of time.

-In the same course a friend created this maze yesterday which he wanted to animate (rotate each part on the grid): <br>
+In the same course a friend created this maze the day before which he wanted to animate (rotate each part on the grid): <br>
 Unfortunately to our knowledge, there is no easy way to rotate the squares around an axis for each grid tile.

 ![Maze Idea](content/day03/lab.png)

 push(), rotate(), translate and pop() are cumbersome to work with and we wouldn't know of any method to access drawn rectangles in p5.js

-So I had to the housework myself and keep track of my rectangles myself.
+So I had to the housework and keep track of my rectangles myself.

 ```js
 let mazeTiles = []